mheberger/delineator/README.md

 ### The most common error: incorrect pour point snapping

-Even in well-behaved terrain, the most frequent source of error is pour point snapping — the outlet being snapped to the wrong river reach, often a nearby tributary.
+Even in well-behaved terrain, the most frequent source of error is pour point snapping, where the outlet is snapped to the wrong river reach, often a nearby tributary.
 This produces a watershed on a completely different branch of the river network.
 Such errors are not correlated with watershed size or geography and can be subtle if you are not looking carefully.

 If the result looks wrong, try nudging the outlet coordinates toward the river centerline and re-running.
-Overlaying the MERIT-Basins river network on your map makes this much easier.
 The interactive map is useful for this kind of iterative review.

 ### Areas with no data